jakeberv/jakeberv.github.io/_research/phenotype.md

 ### The evolution of sexual dichromatism in Neotropical Cotingas
 ---
-To test Darwin’s (1871) hypothesis that the increase in sexual selection associated with polygynous breeding systems drives the evolution of color dimorphism, we estimated and applied a new phylogenetic hypothesis for the Neotropical Cotingas, a diverse clade of suboscine passerine birds known for their flamboyant plumages.

 <div style="display: flex; align-items: flex-start;">
   <figure style="width: 40%; margin-right: 1em;">